exakat/exakat/docs/Development.rst

 * AtomInsideNoDefinition : searches for all atom  inside the current one, by searching every outgoing links, but skips any definition, closure, class, interface, function, etc.

+* AtomInsideWithCall : Searches for a method call inside the current atom.

 * AtomIs : checks that an atom has a specified name

 * AtomIsNot : checks that an atom is not a specified name

 * Back : moves the query to the atom called () (see _As()

+* CheckTypeWithAtom : Check if the current Atom is compatible with the provided scalar type.
+Scalar is in the full namespace path form : '\\int', '\\string', '\\void', ...

 * ClassDefinition : moves the query to the classDefinition, if it exists